 - a.
 Description.
 This obstacle consists of an open-topped drum and a pole 2.5 to 3.5 m (8 to 11.5 ft) in length.
 The pole is placed in the drum, butt end down.
 The tip of the pole should be easily identified as such by a pronounced taper or distinctive coloring.
 The grounds crew, at the direction of the Judge, will place the pole in the same position for all riders.
-A rider may request permission of the Judge to adjust the position of the pole, but may do so only if the Judge grants permission.
-Adjusting the position of the pole without permission is considered showing an obstacle to the horse in an overt manner and is thus grounds for disqualification from the trial. - b.
+A rider may ask the Judge for permission to have the ground crew adjust the position of the pole, but may do so only if the Judge grants permission.
+If a rider adjusts the position of the pole without permission this is considered showing an obstacle to the horse in an overt manner and is thus grounds for disqualification from the trial. - b.
 Execution.
 The rider should approach the drum and retrieve the pole without stopping or breaking gait.
 The horse should advance at a steady gait and not react negatively to the appearance of the drum or the rider's removal of the pole.
 The rider may circle the drum once before picking up the pole, though this is considered less difficult than a straight approach.